sahraHI/CPP-project/README.md

-# Snake Game for 2 player
+# Snake Game for 2 players

 ## Description